So your dog needs his teeth cleaned. The question is, how much will it cost?

 - Additional staff to administer the medication and monitor your dog during the procedure.

-- The placement of an endotracheal tube, which will allow your dog to breathe during the cleaning
+- The placement of an endotracheal tube, which will allow your dog to breathe during the cleaning.

-- Additional recovery time, which takes up kennel space in the clinic and increases the amount of care the staff will have to provide your dog
+- Additional recovery time, which takes up kennel space in the clinic and increases the amount of care the staff will have to provide your dog.

 As noted, the price tag of a dog’s teeth cleaning varies greatly between vet clinics and different regions of the country.
+Generally speaking, the higher the cost of living in your area is, the higher the price you’ll pay to have your dog’s teeth cleaned.

 Pet Dental Cleaning Services: What Are Your Options?